 - Primary Residence: The home must be the borrower’s primary residence.

-- Financial Assessment: The borrower must undergo a financial assessment to ensure they can maintain the property, pay property taxes, and homeowners insurance.
+- Financial Assessment: The borrower must undergo a financial assessment to ensure they can maintain the property, pay property taxes, and purchase homeowners insurance.

 The Reverse Mortgage Process